pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 # SciPy overview

-- **Foundation**: Built on top of NumPy, SciPy leverages its array structures and operations.
-- **Scientific Algorithms**: Offers higher-level scientific algorithms beyond NumPy.
-- **Modules**: Includes sub-modules for optimization, integration, signal processing, linear algebra, and more.
+SciPy, built on NumPy's foundation, offers higher-level scientific algorithms and modules for specialized tasks like optimization, integration, signal processing, and linear algebra.
+It provides seamless interoperability with NumPy for efficient data representation and manipulation.

 **Relationship between NumPy and SciPy**:
 - NumPy serves as the foundation for numerical operations in SciPy.